How to Calculate Hours Worked Like a Pro

 Using Hours Worked to Calculate Gross Wage

-For example, if an employee works 8 hours and 30 minutes, that’s 8.5 hours after decimal conversion.
+For example, if an employee works eight hours and 30 minutes, that’s 8.5 hours after decimal conversion.
 When you multiply that number by an employee's hourly wage, the result is the amount you’ll pay.

 Here, you’ll find a chart to help you make minutes to decimal conversions.

-Note that, in order to calculate net pay, you’ll need more information than what this article is able to provide.
+Note that in order to calculate net pay, you’ll need more information than what this article is able to provide.
 Specifically, you’ll need to know how to calculate deductions for taxes and withholdings.
 You’ll also need to know how to calculate overtime and holiday pay to meet both state regulations and your organization’s policies.

 decimal conversions chart